michellexbui/michelle-and-richard/content/policy.md

 ### What is the parking situation?

-Parking is free and large for all venues!
-(Both are located in Texas suburbs.)
+Parking is free and large for all venues.
+(This is a Texas suburb wedding.)

 ## Food & Drink: